objectionary/news.eolang.org/_posts/2022/12/2022-12-22-declarative-while.md

 To the contrary, expecting the algorithm to be declarative and lazy would entail it 1) to return the result of the last evaluation of the body and 2) to not evaluate it.
-In other words, a declarative and lazy loop equals to its body, evaluated until the head is false.
+In other words, a declarative and lazy loop equals its body, evaluated until the head is false.

 The new declarative version of the `while` object in EO behaves exactly this way: